How Analytics Can Mitigate the Supply Chain Impact of Russia's War

 To execute this, the organization should have access to data on historical lead times, vendor lead times from service-level agreements, the origins of all parties involved in shipping product, and customer locations.
 Data that can be generated or extracted includes natural or man-made disruptions, port congestion and air-route traffic, geopolitical tensions and actual transit time, with traffic and other blockages taken into consideration.

-Transportation optimization- Although existing transportation management systems might determine the right mix of road, rail, ocean and air transport, they’re constrained by years-old contracts and agreements.
+Transportation optimization: Although existing transportation management systems might determine the right mix of road, rail, ocean and air transport, they’re constrained by years-old contracts and agreements.
 An AI-driven optimization algorithm can quickly make recommendations to fix the gaps.
 It can also suggest consolidation opportunities to move finished and unfinished goods in the most cost- and time-effective manner.

-Inventory planning- Stockpiling inventory can help resolve short-term supply chain disruptions.
+Inventory planning: Stockpiling inventory can help resolve short-term supply chain disruptions.
 With a smart inventory management tool, companies can examine current inventory levels, model their freshness and forecast delays in the lead time for merchandise coming from global suppliers.
 Further, recalibration of safety stock and cycle-stock levels can balance the cost of holding more inventory and stockout losses.

-Finally, a quick patch of the AI-driven optimization engine over the existing planning tool can help make these decisions based on inputs such as the current global scenario, port congestion, airway restrictions and global supplies shortage.
+Finally, a quick patch of the AI-driven optimization engine over the existing supply chain planning tool can help make these decisions based on inputs such as the current global scenario, port congestion, airway restrictions and global supplies shortage.

 To make this happen, the organization should have data on existing inventory levels.
 Data that can be generated or extracted includes the demand forecast; lead-time variability, accounting for natural or man-made disruptions; port congestion, air-route traffic, and geopolitical tensions.
+Supply chain risk mitigation in inventory planning ensures that stock levels are managed effectively.

-Production planning- Production can maximize the output of finished goods based on the availability and expected delay in some raw materials.
+Production planning: Production can maximize the output of finished goods based on the availability and expected delay in some raw materials.
 Manufacturing and consumer goods companies that have managed to stockpile raw materials and components might need to adjust their production output in anticipation of raw material shortages.
 Further, organizations still waiting for raw materials should adjust their production schedule to make the most of available time and resources.

 Relevant data that should be available to the organization includes the real-time production plan, raw material inventory, and the production plant’s capacity and constraints.
 Data that can be generated or extracted includes the demand forecast, supply risk index based on natural or man-made disruptions, and a control tower for end-to-end supply chain visibility.